Machx/MVVM-IOS-Example/Pods/Specta/README.md

 4. Copy and add all header files in `products` folder to the Test target in your Xcode project.
 5. For **OS X projects**, copy and add `libSpecta-macosx.a` in `products` folder to the Test target in your Xcode project.
    For **iOS projects**, copy and add `libSpecta-ios-universal.a` in `products` folder to the Test target in your Xcode project.
+6. Add `-ObjC` and `-all_load` to the "Other Linker Flags" build setting for the Spec/Test target in your Xcode project.
-6. Add the following to your test code.
+7. Add the following to your test code.

 ```objective-c
 #import "Specta.h"
 ```

-Standard OCUnit matchers such as `STAssertEqualObjects` and `STAssertNil` work, but you probably want to add a nicer matcher framework - [Expecta](http://github.com/petejkim/expecta/) to your setup.
+Standard XCTest matchers such as `XCTAssertEqualObjects` and `XCTAssertNil` work, but you probably want to add a nicer matcher framework - [Expecta](http://github.com/petejkim/expecta/) to your setup.
 Or if you really prefer, [OCHamcrest](https://github.com/jonreid/OCHamcrest) works fine too.
 Also, add a mocking framework: [OCMock](http://ocmock.org/).

 ## WRITING SPECS